VERSION 4.8 OF GEOPoint - Download here.

 - (see more detail on Advanced features)

-Simply enter your GEOPoint registration code into GreatCirc.
+Simply enter your unique GEOPoint registration code into the Help-Registration dialog in each of these programs.